This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Combine all the ingredients (except the oil) in a bowl and mix well.
+• Combine all the ingredients, except for the oil, in a bowl and mix well.

-- The mixture might seem very dry at first, but eventually, it will become slightly watery.
+• The mixture may seem very dry at first, but it will eventually become slightly watery.

-- Heat up a wok with enough oil for shallow-frying.
-As soon as the oil is fully heated, lower it to medium heat.
-Use a tablespoon to scoop up a heaping tablespoon of the mixture and gently drop it into the wok.
+• Heat a wok with enough oil for shallow frying.
+Once the oil is fully heated, reduce the heat to medium.
+Use a tablespoon to scoop up a heaping portion of the mixture and gently drop it into the wok.

-- Repeat the same until the oil is 80% filled with the shrimp fritters (you will have to fry in 2-3 batches depending on the size of your wok).
+• Continue frying until the oil is 80% filled with the shrimp fritters, frying in 2-3 batches depending on the size of your wok.

-- Turn the shrimp fritters over and fry until both sides are golden brown.
-Dish out with a strainer, draining excess oil by laying the shrimp fritters on a dish lined with paper towels.
+• Turn the shrimp fritters over and fry until both sides are golden brown.
+Remove them with a strainer, draining excess oil by placing the fritters on a dish lined with paper towels.
 Serve immediately with your favorite chili sauce.

 Notes